idvorkin/idvorkin.github.io/_d/facebook.md

 ### Bonus leanings at Facebook

-##  From Facebook to Meta and the metaverse:
+## From Facebook to Meta and the metaverse

 There are lots of jokes about the metaverse, but I'm a big fan, I'll I'll tell you why.